The Choice – Y :

 Quarantine is a challenge previously unthought of by our Sages.
 It is lonely and depressing.
 Those feelings are natural and valid.
 All of us in quarantine are feeling them.
 But taken in the right way, it can provide time and opportunity to connect with God, rethink values and recommit to the priorities that are important to us.

-The Website Maypole of Wisdom:
+Presenting the Website Sufi Path to the Maypole of Wisdom:

 - Crisis of the modern world